creatormysterious/4th_year_project/README.md

 **Code:**
 -------------
 There are two quarto files which contain annotated code.
-The second .qmd file (phylogeny_visualisation) is inside a folder.
+The second .qmd file is inside a folder (phylogeny_visualisation_csvs).
 The whole folder should be downloaded and the working directory set to here in order to run the code.
 1. **analysis_pipeline**
    - Contains a record of code used in the bioinformatic pipeline for sequence extraction, alignment and phylogeny generation.